-- In Dishonored, one of the missions takes place in a masquerade ball party.
+- In Dishonored, one of the missions takes place at a masquerade ball party.
 You can, if choose to do so, infiltrate as a guest with your own mask, widely known as a famous assassin's icon, though this will be seen as a flashy and provocative innocent costume.

 - An episode of the first Teenage Mutant Ninja Turtles cartoon revolves around a high-class masquerade ball April attends (and looks shockingly stunning in her evening gown).
 She brings the Turtles with her, thinking it'd be fun and ironic.
-Over the course of the episode she is mistaken for a similarly-dressed European princess and kidnapped, and when security orders everyone to take off their masks, the Turtles are in an obvious bind.
+Over the course of the episode, she is mistaken for a similarly-dressed European princess and kidnapped, and when security orders everyone to take off their masks, the Turtles are in an obvious bind.

 - The assassination of King Gustav III of Sweden occurred at a masquerade hosted by the King.
 The assassin was not recognized, but dropped his pistol at the scene, and, thanks to some very fine detective work, the entire conspiracy was unearthed and the involved arrested within a week.
 The incident was used as a plot for two different operas (see above).